KellanClark/kellanclark.github.io/_posts/2023-10-21-ngpc-rants.md

 ![](/assets/image/ngpc-rants/dumb-bios.png)

 For context, all the addresses it's writing are in WRAM.
 I don't know why they choose to spend two instructions writing one-byte values to adjacent addresses when they could save 4 bytes by storing a word instead, especially when they've shown they know how.
 My only guess is the function was written in C and they used a crappy compiler.

+---
+## 10/26/2023

+I've been making a little progress.
+For the source prefix addressing modes, I decided to choose the behavior that made the most sense to me and go with it, but then I discovered something weirder.
+Despite being in the source addressing mode table, there are many opcodes that use the computed address for the destination.
+Looking at the destination opcode table, I noticed a lot of the instructions were about single-bits and the carry flag.
+Maybe source and destination are inaccurate names for the tables/prefixes?

+It'd probably be best to have asserts everywhere that warn me when the same register gets used in the address and operand, but that seems like a lot of work.
+I think I did find a clean-ish way to handle the different operand sizes though.
+I split the 3 prefix opcode tables into their own functions and templated the source/register ones based on size.
+That way I can treat certain instructions the same no matter the size, throw an error when instructions are used with the wrong size, and make different versions of/slight modifications to some instructions based on size.
+I also made templated versions of common instructions that show up in a few places (`AND`, `OR`, `PUSH`, etc.), so I can often use the same code for multiple sizes by passing the size template parameter to that.
+Like `reg32[opcode & 7] = OR<T>(operand1, operand2);` instead of making a branch that calls `OR<u8>()`, a branch that calls `OR<u16>()`, and a branch that calls `OR<u32>()`.

+Back to why I started writing this before going on a tangent about source prefixes.
+I ran into one of the last things I wanted to see today: `F5 F2 65` a.k.a. `LD (XIX+), XIY`.
+It has post-increment, destination addressing, and the dumb register byte all in one.
+What's more, it uses a special version of the register byte where the bottom 2 bits instead choose how much the post-increment adds.